TalhaAkram-EE/ESP32-NTP/README.md

 **ESP32 NTP Clock**

 Welcome to the ESP32 NTP Clock project!
 This project demonstrates how to create a network-connected clock using an ESP32 microcontroller and Network Time Protocol (NTP) for accurate timekeeping.
-It's a perfect project for those looking to explore IoT and microcontroller programming.
+It's a perfect project for exploring IoT and microcontroller programming.

 **Table of Contents**

 •	Overview
 •	Components Required
 •	Circuit Diagram